TebbaaX/Katana/README.md

 -p :for proxy mode

 ```
+## What's new in Katana-ds V1.5.3 :

+- No need to set the TLD in google Mode
+- No need to set the TLD in Scada Mode
+- More Scada Results (after adding More dorks)
+- Partially solved the HTTP Errors (see what if section)

 ## Google Mode : (supported by python 3.7 and 3.8)
-Google mode gives you 1 input the "Dork"
+Google mode gives you 1 input set the "Dork"

 ![Alt text](https://github.com/adnane-X-tebbaa/imgs/blob/master/google_mode.gif)

 ## Scada Mode : (supported by python 3.7 and 3.8)
-Scada mode search in google for online PLCs
+Scada mode search in google for online Scada devices

 -!> this is just an example actually it shows a lot of results